|Friday, April 22 – Saturday, April 30||24-hour quiet hours in all residential areas|

-* Only graduating students and those students with approval are permitted to be in on-campus (extended stay) housing after this date.
+* Only graduating seniors and those students with approval are permitted to be in on-campus (extended stay) housing after this date.

 24-Hour Quiet Hours

 As the Spring semester winds down, there is one final push to complete final exams, projects, and papers.
-All residential buildings follow 24-hour quiet hours from 12:01 a.m.
-Saturday, April 25 until Saturday, May 2.
-Quiet hours are meant to provide a noise-free atmosphere so all spaces on campus can be academically-focused.
+All residential buildings follow 24-hour quiet hours from 10:00pm Friday, April 22 to Saturday, April 30.
+Quiet hours are meant to provide a noise-free atmosphere so all spaces on campus can be academically focused.
 Students are asked to be considerate of their neighbors during this time by not being heard outside their rooms.
-As students finish final exams and papers and prepare to move-out, they are asked to be aware that others are still in the process.
+As students finish final exams and papers and prepare to move out, they are asked to be aware that others are still in the process.
 Students who are disruptive to the community may be asked to leave and/or fined.

 How to Clean Your Living Space

 There are no on-campus storage options.
 All residences are used over the summer by summer conference groups or for summer students.
 Items may not be left in residences.
 Students should not place belongings or trash in the hallway.
 Items left in the hallway will be charged to the community if responsibility cannot be determined.
 Recycling should be secured in bags and placed in the recycling Toters adjacent to the building.
 Trash should be placed in outside dumpsters.
 When moving out, students should not leave anything in the hallway unattended as it may be considered abandoned and be taken.
 Students must clean their living space as follows:

 - Carefully remove all tape, stickers, adhesive tape, etc. from walls, doors, ceilings, mirrors, and windows.

 - Clean off writing on doors, walls, desks, dressers, or chairs.
 Wash all furniture surfaces – chairs, desks, dressers, window sills etc. There should be no stains, black smudges, tape, or sticky spots left.